HomeMoviesExorcist Movies Ranked: From Worst to Best

 Exorcist Movies Ranked: From Worst to Best

-With Exorcist Believer now in theaters and earning satanic word of mouth, we decided to rank all the exorcist movies worst to best.
+With Exorcist Believer having earned satanic word of mouth, we decided to rank all the Exorcist movies worst to best.

 The Exorcist is my choice for the best horror movie of all time.
 Some may say Rosemary’s Baby or The Shining or Night of the Living Dead, but as a good Catholic boy, nothing has ever gotten under my skin the way William Friedkin’s original did.
 But, with great success comes the desire for Hollywood to make a hit into a franchise, but Friedkin was not a franchise director.
 He famously turned down French Connection II, but the studio, perhaps noticing how the second French Connection turned out decently, decided to go ahead and turn it into a franchise.
 Still, the results, with one notable exception were a disaster.
 So without any further adieu, here’s our list of Exorcist movies ranked – from worst to best.